 This solution addresses the KI#2 and KI#3.
 Some application servers (e.g. a logistics company) may need to regularly track the location of the AIoT devices (e.g. the goods in the truck) and identify the trajectory or the direction for the AIoT devices depending on their locations, and then send warnings to the AIoT devices in case they deviate the right trajectory/direction.

 This solution is proposed to fulfil the above scenario and mainly support the following service requests:

-- Monitoring the status (e.g. enable, disable) of requested AIoT devices;